Beat the Fear Pandemic: 3 Hope-Filled Leadership Development Strategies

-She let out a long sigh, saying, “Danita, if I never hear the words Covid-19, social distancing, masks, and vaccines again, it would be too soon!
+Denise let out a long sigh, “Danita, I’m tired of Covid-19, social distancing, masks, and vaccines!
 It’s work, real work, to keep the sales team motivated during these crazy times.
 Or, as I call it, the Fear Pandemic.”

 The Fear Pandemic?